heyudude/Brawl-Stars-Club-Tools/README.rst

 .. code::

-  pip3 install crtools
+  pip3 install bstools

 If you have an older version installed, to upgrade to the latest version, run:

 .. code::

-  pip3 install -U crtools
+  pip3 install -U bstools

 ==================================================